7 Signs Your Family is Going Through Too Much Stress

 Here is a typical scenario in a busy household:

 If this is a rare occurrence, there is nothing to be alarmed about.
-But if it becomes a norm in the household, it can raise the stress levels in all family members.
+But if this is the norm at home, then it can raise the stress levels of all family members.

 According to research, high stress in the family can adversely affect children’s immune system.
 A study done by researchers at the School of Health Sciences at Jönköping University and the Faculty of Health Sciences at Linköping University, and published in the Journal of Immunology, revealed that children in highly-stressed families had a high level of cortisol, which is a biological marker of stress.
 The stress also negatively affected the children’s immune system, which means they were more vulnerable to infections.